alenmeister/openbsd-ansible/README.md

 3. Configuraton file for [(doas(1)](https://man.openbsd.org/doas) is present

 ## Inventory
-Before executing any of the below commands, you should update and organize your inventory with your managed nodes by either IP address or FQDN.
+Organize and update your inventory with your managed nodes by either IP address or FQDN.
 The inventory file in this repo is written in YAML which lets you declare unique names per host.

+## Tags
+All tasks are tagged with an appropriate name for ease of use (see below usage example).\
+This way, you can easily run any task(s) based on your needs on any node(s).

+To list all defined tags, run: `ansible-playbook playbook.yaml --list-tags`

 ## Usage
 ```sh